-Closed restaurants in Tokyo's Shibuya district, January 8.
-Pubs and eateries are one of the businesses that have hit the guidelines the hardest.
+Closed restaurants in Tokyo’s Shibuya district, January 8.
+Pubs and eateries are one of the businesses hit hardest by the guidelines.

 Photographer: Kentaro Takahashi / Bloomberg